 You will also need to ensure you have accommodation in Hull.
 You can consider University accommodation or housing in the city.
-If you are a new, full-time, unaccompanied student, and you apply for accommodation by 31 July (or 1 September if you are applying through Clearing), you are guaranteed a room for your first year in accommodation that is owned, managed or directed by the University.
+If you are a new, full-time, unaccompanied student, and you apply for accommodation by 1 September, you are guaranteed a room for your first year in accommodation that is owned, in partnership, managed or directed by the University.